Microsoft goes mainstream to win phone share

-SEATTLE Microsoft Corp's (MSFT.O) phone chief hates to call the new Nokia Lumia 521 cheap, but the lower-priced smartphone launching in the United States is the company's boldest move yet to win mass market share from leaders Apple Inc (AAPL.O) and Samsung Electronics (005930.KS).
+SEATTLE Microsoft Corp's phone chief hates to call the new Nokia Lumia 521 cheap, but the lower-priced smartphone launching in the United States is the company's boldest move yet to win mass market share from leaders Apple Inc and Samsung Electronics.

-The world's largest software company has so far focused on putting its Windows Phone software into expensive, high-end devices - chiefly from Nokia NOK1V.HE and HTC Corp (2498.TW).
+The world's largest software company has so far focused on putting its Windows Phone software into expensive, high-end devices - chiefly from Nokia and HTC Corp.

 "There is an opportunity for us to offer a very high quality device in the mainstream," said Terry Myerson, head of the Windows Phone unit, at Microsoft's campus near Seattle last week.
 "That's where we've made progress in the last couple of months and it's a strategy we'll continue to explore in the United States."